arzoo14/PCP_Books_Demo/docs/installing and configuring PCP.rst

 Other PMDAs are designed for optional activation and require some user action to make them operational.
 In some cases these PMDAs expect local site customization to reflect the operational environment, the system configuration, or the production workload.
 This customization is typically supported by interactive installation scripts for each PMDA.

-Each PMDA has its own directory located below ${PCP_PMDAS_DIR}.
+Each PMDA has its own directory located below ``${PCP_PMDAS_DIR}``.
 Each directory contains a Remove script to unconfigure the PMDA, remove the associated metrics from the PMNS, and restart the  pmcd daemon; and an Install script to install the PMDA, update the PMNS, and restart the PMCD daemon.

-As a shortcut mechanism to support automated PMDA installation, a file named .NeedInstall can be created in a PMDA directory below ${PCP_PMDAS_DIR}.
+As a shortcut mechanism to support automated PMDA installation, a file named .NeedInstall can be created in a PMDA directory below ``${PCP_PMDAS_DIR}``.
 The next restart of PCP services will invoke that PMDAs installation automatically, with default options taken.
 ⁠

 PMDA Installation on a PCP Collector Host